Table of Contents

-They are a medium-sized herding breed, weighing in at about 15-25 pounds.
-Like other herding breeds, Shelties are smart, good with children and enjoy a busy, active lifestyle.
-They excel in sports such as Frisbee, agility and obedience.
+They are a medium-sized herding breed, weighing about 15-25 pounds.
+Shelties are smart, good with children, and enjoy a busy, active lifestyle like other herding breeds.
+They excel in sports such as Frisbee, agility, and obedience.
 A relatively long-lived breed, your Sheltie will keep you on your toes for 12-14 years.

-Shelties are generally a healthy breed, but you should be aware of a few health concerns and how diet can affect them.
-It's important to work with your veterinarian to choose the best Shetland Sheepdogs dog food brands.
-Today, I'll be sharing eight recipes that I often recommend to my patients in my veterinary practice.
+Shelties are generally a healthy breed, but you should be aware of some health concerns and how diet can affect them.
+It's essential to work with your veterinarian to choose the best Shetland Sheepdogs dog food brands.
+Today, I'll share eight recipes that I often recommend to my patients in my veterinary practice.